 [Show abstract][Hide abstract] ABSTRACT: Measuring peer influence in social networks is an important business and policy question that has become increasingly salient with the development of globally interconnected ICT networks.
 However, in spite of the new data sources available today, researchers still face many of the same measurement challenges that have been present in the literature for over four decades: homophily, reflection and selection problems, identifying the source of influence, and determining pre-existing knowledge.
 The goal of this paper is to develop an empirical approach for measuring information diffusion and discovery in online social networks that have these measurement challenges.
 We develop such an approach and apply it to data collected from 4,000 users of an online music community.
 We show that peers on such network significantly increase music discovery.
 Moreover, we demonstrate how future research can use this method to measure information discovery and diffusion using data from other online social networks.

-J. of Management Information Systems.
-01/2011; 28:11-38. · 1.26 Impact Factor
+Journal of Management Information Systems 01/2011; 28:11-38. · 1.26 Impact Factor

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.